 5. abide by the policies, procedures, and course requirements published in each course syllabus and as specified in other materials provided to you.

-Curriculum: Realtime Reporting A.A.S.
+Curriculum: Court Reporting A.A.S.

-To earn the Associate in Applied Science degree in Realtime Reporting, a student must complete at least the semester hours of coursework listed below.
+To earn the Associate in Applied Science degree in Court Reporting, a student must complete at least the semester hours of coursework listed below.
 The general education courses (those without an asterisk) may be taken prior to, but not later than, the semester specified.
 A student may not progress through the program until that student completes each course successfully and in the specified sequence.
 Because the general education and other technical courses required by NCRA/CASE complement and build upon the technical courses, a student may not take skills courses only, whether the student is seeking an A.A.S. degree or not.

 National Court Reporter's Association (NCRA) General Requirements and Minimum Standards